snimu/rebasin-results/mlp/RESULTS.md

 To do so, I've split MNIST into two disjunct parts and trained a model on each.
 Then, I've run `PermutationCoordinateDescent` on them, and interpolated between them.

+Please have a look at the definitions written in the image.
+It essentially means the following:
+In the first and third row,
+values != 0 mean that the worst of the interpolated models is worse that the worst of the original ones, while in the second and fourth row, values != 0 mean that the best of the interpolated models is better than the best of the original ones.

 Here are the results:

 <p align="center">